 Fall Semester Admission

 - Complete the Saint Paul College application online at www.saintpaul.edu/apply.

-- Submit the following materials to the Saint Paul College Admissions Office of Enrollment Services by the application deadline:
+- Submit the following materials to Saint Paul College by the application deadline:

-- The College's assessment provides you with a profile of your current skills in mathematics, reading, and writing, as well as recommendations for initial course placement.
+- The College's assessment provides you with a profile of your current skills in math and reading.
 The assessment is used to determine course placement.

 - Assessment results must meet specific program entrance requirements.